Edouard Bertholet: Biography

 Dr Bertholet never met the latter though, unless on those invisible roads where the authentic exchanges take place.
 But he wrote a “Reincarnation d’aprés le Maitre Phillipe de Lyon”.
 And judging the Sar Péladan, intellectual pole of the Master of Arbresle, to have been misunderstood during his time, he mentioned this enigmatic figure in “La pensée et les secrets du Sar Joséphin Péladan” — four volumes which confer a new scope to the Rosicrucian ideas which impregnated the thought of the Sar.
 The doctor shared them so well that he revived in 1933 the “Ordre Ancien et Mystique de la Rose+Croix”, (the Ancient and Mystic Order of the Rose+Cross) — an extension of the psychic society which is a group of awareness and not of Initiation.

 It was in the quietness of the “Violettes” that he himself continued his own quest that he installed in his own house a small chapel where the Christ and the Virgin are next to the Buddha.
 The writer Jean Palaiseul says he saw him there “aureoled by his white beard of a prophet and by his ascetic life, standing in front of a big crucifix and wooden polychrome statues depicting the verses of the Koran, arranged around a candelabra with seven branches”.

 An ecumenical mind before its time, he knew that the energy, which animates all things, resides neither in ‘labels’ nor in narrow sectarianism.
 And that wisdom is one, above human divergences.

 It was towards this unity, within which all contradictions are solved, that he tended more and more.
 Retired at Vevey during his last years, sick but serene, he composed his last work “Mystere et Ministere des Anges” getting closer and closer to this love he knew to be, more than all science, the only key to life.

-It was from Bertholet (Sar Alkmaion), that Louis Bentin (Sar Gulion) received his authority as Sovereign Delegate General and Grand Master of Great Britain and the Commonwealth.
-Sar Gulion was succeeded by Sar Patientous; which later gave birth to the Hermetic Order of Martinists (H.O.M.).